stenzek/duckstation/README.md

  - "Fast boot" for skipping BIOS splash/intro
  - Save state support
  - Windows and Linux support - macOS may work, but not actively maintained
- - Supports bin/cue images, raw bin/img files, and MAME CMD formats.
+ - Supports bin/cue images, raw bin/img files, and MAME CHD formats.
  - Direct booting of homebrew executables
  - Digital and analog controllers for input (rumble is forwarded to host)
  - Qt and SDL frontends for desktop